john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 alt="Overhand knot-tying video">
 </a>

+**Variants**

+* [Double Overhand](https://youtu.be/7Eso8q84aCc?t=7) - same thing, twice the stopping power

 ### Double Fisherman

-> Uses: joining two ends of rope, creating a loop of cord
+> Uses: joining two ends of rope, creating a loop

 Most generally, the double fisherman is used to connect two ends of cord or rope.
-Most commonly, people use the double fisherman to create a loop of cord for building and anchor.
+Most commonly, people use this knot to create a loop of cord for anchor building.

 <a href="https://youtu.be/O6oJwedcb18?t=7" target="_blank">
 <img src="/assets/images/knots/double_fisherman_640px.png"